bhushanmaghade/Flam-Assignment/Readme.md

 | Maximum Residual | 2.34 pixels |
 | Mean Absolute Error (X) | 0.08 pixels |
 | Mean Absolute Error (Y) | 0.06 pixels |

-## Future Improvements

-1. **Adaptive Grid Search**: Dynamically adjust grid resolution based on landscape
-2. **Parallel Evaluation**: Utilize multiple cores for grid search
-3. **Machine Learning**: Use neural networks to predict good initial parameters
-4. **Robust Optimization**: Implement RANSAC for outlier rejection
-5. **Uncertainty Quantification**: Bootstrap analysis for parameter confidence intervals

-## References

-1. Nelder, J. A., & Mead, R. (1965).
-A simplex method for function minimization.
-2. Press, W. H., et al. (2007).
-Numerical Recipes: The Art of Scientific Computing.
-3. Nocedal, J., & Wright, S. (2006).
-Numerical Optimization.

-## License

-MIT License - feel free to use and modify as needed.

-## Author

-Research and Development Assignment Solution
-November 2025

-## Contact

-For questions or issues, please open an issue in the repository.

----

-**Note**: This solution demonstrates a systematic approach to parametric curve fitting using multiple optimization strategies.
-The methodology can be adapted to similar parameter estimation problems in computational geometry and data fitting.